OliverBrotchie/ob/README.md

 You will need to create four files:

-A blog index file where the blog entries will be listed.
+A Rolling Blog File where the blog entries will be listed.

 ```html
 <!DOCTYPE html>